-For Poles the namesdays, (in Polish: "imieniny" meaning namesday or name day, orginates from "imie" = name) the days of their patrons, are usually more important than the birthdays.
+For Poles the namesdays are the days of their patrons, are usually more important than the birthdays.
+In Polish: "imieniny" meaning "namesday" or "name day", orginate from "imie" = name.
 Many namesdays are related to old Polish traditions or seasons of the year. for instance - the beginning of the year is related to Mieszko, the end of the year to Sylwester, the shortest day during the year to St. John or the Miner's Day to St.Barbara - miners' patron.
 Read more about it in the next part of this article.
 Besides, the celebration of the namesday (name day) does not reveal the age and everybody can easily figure out when is his friend's birthday just by checking the calendar.

 Poles grow in a Catholic religion, tradition and culture.
 Catholics are fond of their saints.
 Catholic calendar contains the names of saints and every saint is celebrated in different day during the year.
 Since the number of saints grows, each day has several patrons.
 I guess the Polish calendar has more names for each day during the year than any other national calendar.

-Jan (John, Ian) -- since there were many saints with the first name Jan (John) - Jan is celebrated several times during the year, but one of the most popular days is June 24.
+- Jan (John, Ian) -- since there were many saints with the first name Jan (John) - Jan is celebrated several times during the year, but one of the most popular days is June 24.
 The St. John night is celebrated as the shortest night during the year.
-Read more about it in Pagan Traditions of Spring and Summer in Poland; Midsummer.
+Read more about St. John Night - Pagan Traditions of Spring and Summer in Poland; Midsummer.

 Read more about the celebration of namesdays and birtdays in Poland and how to find the name of the patron in the calendar in the next article entitled: Birthdays & Namesdays - Parties, Banquets and Food.
 Read also about The most Common Baby names in Poland's History, Trends.

 I recommend Polish First Names Author: Knab, Sophie Hodorowicz